3L E-Advising Series: Preparing for the Harvard Public Service Venture Fund (PSVF) Applications

-The PSVF Organization-Based Fellowship is an exciting way to launch the public service career of your dreams at a non-profit or government agency in the U.S. or abroad, while the PSVF Seed Grant provides entrepreneurial start-up support to establish a new non-profit to serve the public interest.
+The PSVF Organization-Based Fellowship is an exciting way to launch a public service career at a non-profit or government agency in the U.S. or abroad, while the PSVF Seed Grant provides entrepreneurial start-up support to establish a new non-profit to serve the public interest.

 PSVF Organization-Based Fellowships

 PSVF Organization-Based Fellowships are competitive, so following a few key tips now can make a difference.
 For PSVF Organization-Based Fellowships at host organizations:

 - Review your own eligibility for the fellowship.